usama6832/attention_model/README.md

 # attention_model

+Attention-based sentiment analysis using convolutional and recurrent neural network

-Code of the paper will be available soon.
+Full Code of the paper will be available soon.

 Dataset details: